Handing off development stores to clients

 Transfer ownership of a development store

-Before you transfer ownership of a development store to your client, make sure that you add them as a staff member.
+Before you transfer ownership of a development store to your client, make sure that you add them as a staff member and that they complete the staff account setup.
 After you transfer ownership to your client, you remain on the store as a collaborator but no longer have access to financial information.